Fliplet/fliplet-cli/docs/API/core/biometrics.md

 ### Check biometrics availability

-Use the `Fliplet.User.Biometrics.isAvailable()` method to checks whether biometrics are available on the device.
+Use the `Fliplet.User.Biometrics.isAvailable()` method to check whether biometrics are available on the device.
 The promise is rejected when biometrics are not available.

-The avilable types are:
+The available types are:

 - `face` iOS and Android
 - `finger` Android only